My nephew celebrated his 9th Birthday today with a Medieval theme.

 I squeezed in a little sewing time for myself, and whipped together this wristband that has been on my mind for a bit.

-And finally, I made some breakfast muffins for the little guy from The Hospital For Sick Children: Better Baby Food cookbook.
+And finally, I made the Oat Bran Applesauce Muffins for the little guy from The Hospital For Sick Children: Better Baby Food cookbook.

 They are pretty tasty.
 Very low sweetness level, and great fluffy texture.
 Perfect for a one year old.

 Here is the recipe: Oat Bran Applesauce Muffins